NicoleBIA/Cereal-Sales-Performance-Inflation-Pricing-and-Consumer-Loyalty-Insights/Data_Architecture/Perceived_vs_Actual_Price_Data.md

 - Where are consumers most sensitive to price discrepancies?
 - How do actual price increases affect perceived value across retailers?
-- Which brands create the greatest gap in expectation vs. reality — and why?
+- Which brands create the greatest gap in expectation vs. reality, and why?
 - Can trust in pricing be linked to brand loyalty or switching behavior?

 ---